Existing Python Backend

 5. Report Direct Database Writes

-Some writes will still happen through old Python endpoints, cron jobs, admin
+Some writes will still happen through old Python endpoints, cron jobs, admin tools, or imports.
+Those bypass Ablo until the backend reports them.

 Add an outbox table in Python and expose it through Data Source events: